-South Wonston Primary School Admission Policy 2023-2024
+South Wonston Primary School Admission Policy 2024-2025

-This policy will be used during 2022/2023 for allocating places in the main admission round for entry to Year R in September 2023.
-It will also apply to in-year admissions during 2023/24.
+This policy will be used during 2023/2024 for allocating places in the main admission round for entry to Year R in September 2024.
+It will also apply to in-year admissions during 2024/25.
 It does not apply to those being admitted to nursery provision.

-Hampshire County Council is the admission authority for all community and voluntary controlled schools.
+Hampshire County Council is the admission authority for South Wonston Primary School.
 The admission arrangements are determined by the County Council, after statutory consultations.